Tesla Model Y review (2024): Best electric SUV?

 Now, should you wish to take it one step further, you can add the £3,400 ‘Advanced Autopilot’ package that brings self-driving navigation, auto lane change, Autopark and Summon.
 Opt for the full shebang at an additional £6,800 and you’ll have access to Tesla’s full self-driving (FSD) package; at the time of writing, the expensive option doesn’t add many additional features but is continually being improved via firmware updates.
 We’d only recommend FSD for those who want to be part of the first in the world to experiment with the manufacturer’s latest autonomous developments.

 As for visibility, it’s a mixed bag.
 Over the bonnet and the side windows, it’s excellent.
 However, the chunky A-pillars mean you’ll have to double-check your surroundings when you’re cornering and likewise, should you want to look over your shoulder when parking, the rearview is limited; even when the rear middle headrest is concealed within the seats.
-Thankfully, Tesla includes high-resolution surround cameras as standard – these provide you with a near 360-degree view of the vehicle, ensuring you won’t kerb your wheels nor accidentally reverse into an object.
+Thankfully, Tesla includes high-resolution surround cameras as standard – these provide you with a near 360-degree view of the vehicle, ensuring you won’t kerb your wheels or accidentally reverse into an object.

-Tesla Model Y TotallyEV award
+Tesla Model Y RWD award

 TotallyEV’s verdict on the Tesla Model Y